 6. It is important also that entrants do not include any direct personal details about themselves.
 The entrant must not include their name in the title or body of the story; entries which do contain this information may be removed.

-7. Parents, do please include first name, age, and country of residence of child along with their submission to: email@example.com
+7. Parents, do please include first name, age, and county or country of residence of child along with their submission to: email@example.com

-8. Only your child’s first name, age and country of residence will be identified publicly.
+8. Only your child’s first name, age and county or country of residence will be identified publicly.

 9. Only one entry per child accepted.